 Step: 01

 You have to fill in the 'Arrival Card' and ‘Tourist Visa‘ forms.
-You can fill the form before your arrival by visiting the official website of the Nepali Department of Immigration.
+You can fill the form before your arrival by visiting the official website of the Nepal Department of Immigration.
 You will get a submission Receipt with a barcode that has to be printed.
 Take it with you to acquire a visa.
 You can also use Kiosk machines to get the visa upon your arrival at the airport. online form

 Step: 02